 The CM used by the Axiomatic controller is the recommend setting of 0.
 The SPN is a configurable setpoint, as described in section 4.8.
 Note, however, if the SPN is left at the default value of zero, a DTC will never be created even if the "Generate Diagnostic Messages" setpoint is true.
-(An SPN=0 is a violation of the standard) Each input/output/fault channel will be associated with the appropriate FMIs, as described in sections 3.1, 3.2 and 3.3.
-The OC for any DTC will be stored in a non-volatile diagnostic log, as described in section 3.4.
+(An SPN=0 is a violation of the standard) Each input channel will be associated with the appropriate FMIs, as described in section 3.1.
+The OC for any DTC will be stored in a non-volatile diagnostic log, as described in section 3.2.